 Current Vaccine Supply Information:

 GSK’s Kinrix (DTaP/IPV) single dose syringes and single dose vials are currently unavailable for ordering.
-It is tentatively expected to be available again in late October.
+Future availablility is to be determined.
 The following alternative single antigen products are available:

 - GSK DTaP vaccine: Infanrix (single dose vials)